ballerina-platform/module-ballerinax-mysql/mysql-ballerina/Module.md

     If you do not provide the `poolOptions` field when creating the database client, a globally-shareable pool will be created for your database unless a connection pool matching with the properties you provided already exists.
-    The JDBC module sample below shows how the global connection pool is used.

     ```ballerina
     mysql:Client|sql:Error dbClient =